Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Analysis technique

 An unbinned likelihood ratio method can be used to distinguish astrophysical neutrinos from the atmospheric background produced by cosmic ray interactions \citep{BraunML2008, crequeSeekingNeu2022, IC2024MOJAVEAGNApJ}.
 The analysis is designed to measure the fractional contribution of AGN-generated neutrinos to the all-sky neutrino sample.
 The optimal estimator to determine the fraction $f$ of neutrinos associated with AGN is obtained using the unbinned maximum likelihood (ML) approach, formulated as

 where $S_i$ and $B_i$ represent the signal and background probability density functions (PDFs), respectively, for the $i$-th neutrino event.
-The signal PDF $ S_i $ represents the likelihood of the $ i $-th neutrino originating from the AGN population, modeled as a weighted sum over all AGNs in the field:
+The signal PDF $ S_i $ represents the likelihood of the $ i $-th neutrino originating from the AGN population, modeled as a weighted sum over the AGNs included in the selected signal template:

-where $ \vec{x}_i $ and $ \vec{x}_j $ are the reconstructed positions of the neutrino and the $j$-th AGN, respectively, and $ w_j = F_j / \sum_k F_k $ reflects the X-ray flux-weighted contribution of each AGN.
-Here $F_j$ denotes the observed X-ray flux of the $j$-th AGN in the 0.2--2.3~keV band, as reported in the eFEDS catalog.
-The parameter $ \sigma_{\rm psf}$ characterizes the angular resolution (i.e. PSF) of the neutrino detector.
+where $ \vec{x}_i $ and $ \vec{x}_j $ are the reconstructed positions of the neutrino and the $j$-th AGN, respectively, and $ w_j = F_j / \sum_j F_j $ reflects the X-ray flux-weighted contribution of each AGN. { Here $F_j$ denotes the absorption-corrected X-ray flux of the $j$-th AGN in the $2.3$--$5$~keV band, as described above.} The parameter $ \sigma_{\rm psf}$ characterizes the angular resolution (i.e. PSF) of the neutrino detector.
 The background PDF $ B_i $ accounts for neutrinos arising from the isotropic atmospheric background and is modeled as a uniform distribution over the analysis region: $B_i = \frac{1}{\Omega}$, where $ \Omega $ is the solid angle subtended by the sky region covered by the AGN catalog and neutrinos.

-The signal fraction $f$ is determined by maximizing the likelihood function $\mathcal{L}(f)$ constructed over all observed neutrino events.
-Under the null hypothesis (i.e., no AGN contribution), the likelihood reduces to $\mathcal{L}(f=0) = \prod_{i=1}^{N} B_i$.
+The signal fraction $f$ is determined by maximizing the likelihood function $\mathcal{L}(f)$ constructed over all observed neutrino events. {At the likelihood level, $f$ denotes the fraction associated with the AGNs included in the signal template, not the full AGN population.} Under the null hypothesis (i.e., no AGN contribution), the likelihood reduces to $\mathcal{L}(f=0) = \prod_{i=1}^{N} B_i$.
 The strength of the signal is then quantified by the likelihood ratio test statistic:

 which measures the relative preference for a nonzero $f$ over the null hypothesis.
 In the large-sample limit, TS approximately follows a $\chi^2$ distribution with one degree of freedom, and the statistical significance can be estimated as $\sigma \simeq \sqrt{\mathrm{TS}}$.
 The validity of this approximation has been verified with $5\times10^6$ background-only Monte Carlo simulations (see Appendix~\ref{sec:ts_bg}).
-Finally, we note that the total AGN neutrino fraction inferred from the likelihood analysis, $f_{\rm tot}$, admits a simple physical interpretation.

-To quantify the uncertainty on the total AGN neutrino fraction, we define the relative error $\delta$:
+{ Based on the best-fit $f$ from the likelihood method, the total AGN neutrino fraction $f_{\rm tot}$ can be obtained after applying the flux-threshold and XLF population corrections based on Eq.~\ref{eq:f_total}.} To quantify the uncertainty on the total AGN neutrino fraction, we define the relative error $\delta$:

 where $\sigma_{f_{\rm tot}}$ is obtained from the distribution of $f_{\rm tot}$ over $800$ independent Monte Carlo realizations, and therefore includes both statistical fluctuations (i.e., the Poisson fluctuations in the expected number of neutrino events) and systematic uncertainties, which will be discussed in Section~\ref{sec:uncer}.